 Before golf courses, summer homes and dinner houses were Twain Harte's landmarks, the Mi-Wuk Indians called home a lakeside camp near Twain Harte Lake's popular "Rock". ("The Rock" as residents call a sweeping expanse of granite near the Twain Harte Lake Dam, is the area's oldest landmark).

-There the Indians built houses or "oochums" from limbs of trees and bark and wove fine baskets from the willows that grew in the damp places.
+There the Indians built houses or "umachas" from limbs of trees and bark and wove fine baskets from the willows that grew in the damp places.

-But in nearby Columbia, Sonora and Jamestown, the discovery of gold in 1849 was drawing white men to the foothills by the thousands.
+But in nearby Columbia, Sonora and Jamestown, the discovery of gold in 1849 was drawing people to the foothills by the thousands.
 When the easy gold was exhausted, then came the lumbermen and the ranchers bent on tapping the area's other riches its forests and grazing lands.